Tracking your spending is a way to take control of your money. Knowing where your money goes can help you spend less and save more.

-This will give you a clear picture of what are 'wants'.
-These are the things you could cut back on or live without to save money.
+The ones left over are 'wants'.
+These are the things you could cut back on or live without for a while, to save money.
 Is there anything you would like to change?

 Set limits and reminders

-Seeing how much you spend on certain things can help you set a realistic limit for the next week or month.
+Knowing how much you spend on wants, try setting a realistic limit for the next week or month.
 This can help you avoid overspending.

-Knowing when regular expenses are going to pop up means that you can set reminders and put aside money to cover these payments.
+Set calendar reminders for when regular expenses are due.
+Then put aside money to cover these payments.